anthology-inc/at23-power-automate-workshop/README.md

 ---

 ## Use data from the Anthology Student API Calls
-Having added Anthology Student API calls to the flow, we now need to ensure that they work.
+Having added Anthology Student API calls to the flow, we now need to ensure that they really work.
 We'll start with some simple variables which will be populated from the returned API data.
 We'll then use these variables in the Microsoft Teams approval workflow.

-Note: You will need the ApiKey from your Anthology Student instance in order to initiate the connection.
-Edit your connection from the `Connections` screen.
-This workshop assumes your connection was initiated when you imported the `OpenAPI` file.

 1. Click `Insert a new step` after the `Get Document` step
 2. Type in `var` in the search box and then select `Initialize variable`